This feature requires a Business or custom Enterprise plan. Find out more here. 🚀

 Requirements

-This feature is available to custom Enterprise plans.
-Connect with our Sales team here.
+This feature is available to Business and custom Enterprise plans.

-Disconnect protection is available for both RTMP and SRT backup streams.
+Disconnect protection is available for RTMP, SRT, and WHIP streams.

 This must be configured before you go live.
 It cannot be enabled during an active stream.